Inside your "Account settings" you will find the view that you can see in the video above.

 3. Umbrella company ☂️:

 If you need to get paid as an employed contractor working under an Umbrella Company, this is the option for you.
-We will need the Umbrella's company name, their reg. no, their address and their VAT reg. no.

 4. No setup yet: